Firearms Safety & Handling

 Frequently asked questions:

 - “This is a hands-on workshop.
-If you are serious about your profession, you should only be working with professionals who are equally serious about your safety.
+If you are serious about your profession, you should be working with professionals who are serious about your safety.
 There is no better way to learn both safety and authenticity than to try your skills with real firearms in a safe and controlled environment.
-Live ammunition is NEVER allowed on set, and this might be the only opportunity cast and crew might get to see how safety rules with prop firearms and replica firearms translate to the real thing.”
+Live ammunition is NEVER allowed on set, and this is a unique opportunity to see how safety rules with prop and replica firearms translate to the real thing.”

 - "Yes!
 You don't need to love firearms to learn how to work with them safely and comfortably.
-They are a tools.
 Treated with respect, firearms are as safe as any other prop on the set.”

 - “There are safety and legal issues when using replicas.
 No one should be putting anything that looks like a gun in your hand unless they are prepared to follow the basic steps.
 One of the greatest myths about firearms in film is that replicas do not require safety standards and don't need to be handled by professionals.
 This is NOT correct and this workshop explains why."

-- “This workshop includes three levels: Level I (basic safety, handling and terminology); Level II (advanced handling and authenticity); and Level III (hands-on live-fire practice.)
+- “This workshop can includes one to three levels of awareness: Level I (basic safety, handling and terminology); Level II (advanced handling and authenticity); and Level III (hands-on live-fire practice.)